TCLee/TCGoogleStreetView/README.md

 Otherwise, install CocoaPods by following the quick installation guide at <http://cocoapods.org/>.

 ####Step 2: Install Library Dependencies
 This sample app needs to download and install the required libraries before it can be build.
-We'll let CocoaPods to do all the hard work for us.
+We'll let CocoaPods do all the hard work for us.

 Run the following commands in `Terminal.app`:
 ```